-After this proposed Action Plan is published, West Virginia will hold four public hearings during the public comment period.
-These hearings will review the proposed programs and allocations, as well as method of distribution, and will allow for public comments and questions.
+In addition, West Virginia hosted four public hearings during the public comment period.
+During these hearings, the team reviewed the proposed programs and allocations, as well as method of distribution, and allowed for public comments and questions.

-The Action Plan Public Hearings schedule is as follows:
+The Action Plan Public Hearings schedule included the following dates: